bruja-lab/bruja-lab/README.md

 ---
 *“We did not just improvise a life to be well-liked; we overcame the intense pressures of the illusion to find the permanent, vocal truth of our home.”*

+--
+### 🎭 [Analytical Critique] The Smack!
+The Real-World Strikes: Lossy Compression in Documentary Theater
+*   **Core Matrix:** A cross-disciplinary evaluation of Moises Kaufman’s *The Laramie Project* contrasting the artificial boundaries of theatrical "Moment Work" against the unscripted reality of sudden trauma.
+*   **Systems Engineering Vector:** Deconstructs documentary scripts as a **lossy compression algorithm** (analogous to JPEG/MP3 data reduction).
+Analyzes how filtering raw cognitive crisis data into digestible, low-resolution "theatrical dockets" discards essential environmental noise and memory gaps, introducing permanent structural artifacts into historical event records.